“Consuming full-fat dairy products seems to REDUCE your risk of becoming obese.”

 Fry the rabbit, season.
 Put in large pot, strew over flour.
 Sauté onions slightly in the rabbit pan, then add to the meat.
 Just cover with water, let stew for 40 mins.
 Add some vinegar, herbs, and stew slowly for 20 more mins.

 GARLIC CHILLI BEEF HEART serves 2 (main) or 4 (appetizer).

 1lb beef heart (trimmed of fat and silver skin), 2 large cloves garlic, 1 tsp chilli paste or some powder, 2 tblsp olive oil, butter.

 Combine mashed garlic, chilli paste and olive oil, mix.
 Pour over trimmed beef heart and mix till all the meat is covered.
 Let sit overnight (or two nights).
-Heat a good amount of butter over high heat.
+Heat a good amount of butter.
 Place strips of beef heart in heated pan in an even layer.
 Don’t crowd the pan or you won’t get the desired sear.
-Cook until beginning to brown, about 2 mins, then flip and cook until just cooked through, another 2 mins.
+Cook until it’s starting to brown, about 2 mins, then flip and cook until just cooked through, another 2 mins.
 Serve very hot in a sandwich, or on a salad.
 Good with beer.